datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

 data or cloning the dataset.
 The usecase :ref:`usecase_datastore` details the setup of RIA stores in a scientific institute and demonstrates this example.

-To ease repository access, the datasets stored in a RIA store can be installed under human-readable names in a single superdataset.
+To ease repository access beyond using aliases, the datasets stored in a RIA store can be installed under human-readable names in a single superdataset.
 Cloning the superdataset exposes the underlying datasets under a non-dataset-ID name.
-User can thus get data from datasets hosted in a datastore without any knowledge about the dataset IDs or the need to construct ``ria+`` URLs.
+Users can thus get data from datasets hosted in a datastore without any knowledge about the dataset IDs or the need to construct ``ria+`` URLs, just as it was done in the usecases :ref:`usecase_HCP_dataset` and :ref:`usecase_datastore`.
-A concrete example for this is described in the usecase :ref:`usecase_HCP_dataset`.
-While :command:`datalad get` will retrieve file or subdataset contents from the RIA store, users will not need to bother where the data actually comes from.
+From a user's perspective, the RIA store would thus stay completely hidden.

+Summary
+^^^^^^^

+RIA stores are useful, lean, and undemanding storage locations for DataLad datasets.
+Their properties make them suitable solutions to back-up, central data management, or collaboration use cases.
+They can be set up with minimal effort, and the few technical details a user may face such as cloning from :term:`dataset ID`\s can be hidden with minimal configurations of the store like aliases or custom procedures.

 .. rubric:: Footnotes